Friday, May 13, 2011

 Baby bunnies

-Then at about 11 or 12 years old, I was dumbfounded when after visiting my cousins' farm, I fell in love with an abused and abandoned dog they had rescued, and couldn't let go .
+Then at about 11 or 12 years old, I was dumbfounded when after visiting my cousins' farm, I fell in love with an abused and abandoned dog they had rescued, and couldn't let go.
 Aunt Joyce brought me back to town with the little dog in my arms.
 Just knew we'd both be shot, my Aunt and I. Even the dog.
 I knew there was no way my Mom would even let us in the door.
-But...SHE LET ME KEEP THE DOG!
-Who'd have thought?
-Never give up hope!
-My mom seemed to tolerate Tami for some reason, and that was all that mattered to me.

 TAMI

 Tami got really sick when I was about 14.
 Really, really sick.
 No hope sick.
 But I couldn't bear to lose her.
 My mom let me make the decision on my own, no advice, no pressure.
 After a few days I couldn't bear to see Tami suffer so.
-My parents and sisters and I got in the car and drove to the Vet's.
+We got in the car and drove to the Vet's.
 No one said a word.
 When we got there, with still not a word, they let me go in the building on my own, Tami in my arms.
 I held my sweet baby as the Dr. administered the shot, and she stopped quivering and heaving in my arms.
 It was an honor to be there with her, for her.
 A true spiritual experience.
-Somehow letting me handle that on my own made me feel respected and understood.
-And that was a gift my parents gave to me without ever being asked.
-The Vet left me alone with Tami and her sudden stillness, and when I was ready to leave, I brought her out in my arms to my waiting family and we went home and buried her under the willow tree.

 As much as a stickler for rules and order as my mom was, I have to give her credit for allowing me to make choices along the way.
 Like when I announced I was taking Catholic instruction and intended to be a nun, she freaked out, but didn't make me quit working at St. Jo hospital or meeting with the priest.
-No, I couldn't go to St. Ed's for high school, and no, I absolutely couldn't be baptized as a Catholic, because what if I married and had half a dozen kids then?
+"NO," I couldn't go to St. Ed's for high school, and "NO," I absolutely couldn't be baptized as a Catholic, because what if I married and had half a dozen kids then?
 Oh, the horror.

 ME & MINE

-Now that I have reached an over ripe age, I find that my Mom has become a different person than this Drill Sargent I once suspected her of being.
+Now that I have reached an overly ripe age, I find that my Mom has become a different person than this Drill Sergeant I once suspected her of being.
 The lady who I once thought didn't understand anything at all now has this all encompassing, unassuming wisdom.
 And the woman I was sure had no sense of humor and was the only other person on earth besides me who absolutely could not tell a joke is now the silliest person I know and keeps me laughing with her off the wall stories and unexpected crazy remarks.
 But the strangest thing is I was driving along a little while ago, talking to her on my cell phone in a spirited discussion like usual, when all of a sudden we AGREED on something!
 I had to pull off the road....

-VERY, VERY, VERY, VERY LUCKY!
+VERY, VERY, VERY, VERY LUCKY

 1 comment: